st7ma784/RoboCode/Tutorials/Week2_Trigonometry/README.md

 - Start simple - try predicting for just 1 time unit
 - Print out the values to see what's happening
 - Test against a tank moving in a straight line first

+**"My tank shoots at walls!"**
+- ALWAYS validate predicted positions are within arena bounds
+- Add a margin check: `if future_x < 20 or future_x > arena_width - 20...`
+- If predicted position is out of bounds, fall back to current enemy position
+- This is especially important when enemies are near walls

 ---